If you’re traveling through Vietnam with kids, you’ll likely face this exact dilemma:

 Sometimes, the best family travel decision isn’t where to stay longer —

-it’s knowing when one day is enough, and when to keep moving.
+It’s knowing when one day is enough, and when to keep moving.